ClickHouse/ClickHouse/docs/en/operations/system_tables.md

 - `event_date`([Date](../data_types/date.md)) — Date of sampling moment.
 - `event_time`([DateTime](../data_types/datetime.md)) — Timestamp of sampling moment.
 - `revision`([UInt32](../data_types/int_uint.md)) — ClickHouse server build revision.

+    When connecting to server by `clickhouse-client`, you see the string similar to `Connected to ClickHouse server version 19.18.1 revision 54429.`.
+This field contains the `revision`, but not the `version` of a server.

 - `timer_type`([Enum8](../data_types/enum.md)) — Timer type:

     - `Real` represents wall-clock time.